 Offered the third Sunday of each month, the Tree Tours are celebrated at Boyce and answer that lingering question so many ask: what is an arboretum?
 Terry Mikel is the special guest tour guide for this Sunday walk where visitors learn the answer to that often-posed question during a relaxed and leisurely guided tour through the forested areas of the Arboretum.
 The Tree Tour offers a chance to learn about the towering sycamore and cottonwood trees, native hackberry, mesquite and many more.

-5. Edible and Medicinal Desert Plants Guided Walk
+5. Medicinal Desert Plants Guided Walk

 This awesome seasonal tour features Ethnobotanist Dave Morris.
 Sharing his knowledge about the ways desert plants have fed, healed and clothed Sonoran desert peoples for more than a thousand years, Dave shares his wealth of puns and quick wit!
 Apache Junction co-authors Jean Groen and Don Wells lead this walk as well.
 Some featured plants include Aloe Vera, Jojoba, Creosote, Saguaro cactus and Prickly Pears, plus a variety of herbs.
 The tour always explores the meandering and challenging Curandero Trail, which has steep sections that aren’t suitable for visitors who use wheelchairs or walkers.
 Be forewarned you’ll get your exercise.